tomek-he-him/tidy-type/Readme.md

 Tidy
 ====

-**A focused CSS library**
+A focused CSS library
-**for tidy typesetting.**
+for tidy typesetting.

-✓ Tidy is ridiculously tiny.
+✓ **Ridiculously tiny**.
 240 bytes minzipped the last time I checked.

-✓ Tidy brings you vertical rhythm, and opt-in typographic plugins:
+✓ **Brings structure**.
+Professional typographic rhythm, and opt-in typographic plugins:

 * a real baseline grid (coming soon)
 * drop caps (coming soon)
 * professional tables (coming soon)
 * proper sub- and superscripts (coming soon)

-✓ Tidy works out of the box with any font, any layout, any stylesheet, and any framework.
+✓ **Works out of the box** with any font, any layout, any stylesheet, and any framework.

-✓ Tidy is tweakable.
+✓ **Tweakable**.
 If you're pedantic like me, you can fine-tune every single aspect of it.

 Online *typesetting*?